yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-TabControl.md

 <a name="when-to-use"></a>
 ### When to use
+Formatting pages in Azure can be done with several controls.
+Choose the one best suited to your needs
+* Accordion - use the accordion when some of the information can be hidden in a collapsed area of the page
+* Section - use the section to group information and when all information on the page is shown without hidden, collapsed areas.
+Sections are used throughout the page.
+Sections is the only control that can cause its child controls to display their label on the same line as their data input field.
+This **leftLabelPosition** option is used in the new creation forms and other wide forms
-Use tabs to separate content on a page and ensure the user can see the available categories of information
+* TabControl - use tabs to separate content on a page and ensure the user can see the available categories of information at the top of the page.
+Tabs are typically used near the top of the page.
+Tabs are used in the portal wizard experiences as "steps".